 Italy travel insurance

 Thinking of a holiday to Italy?
-Or maybe you’re already booked up and ready to go!
+Maybe Lake Como, Venice or Milan?
+Or perhaps you’ve already booked up and are ready to go!
 Either way, InsureandGo offer a range of travel insurance policies no matter where you’re going, or what you’ll be getting up to.

-All of our policies cover over 50 activities as standard and if you’re up to anything particularly adventurous, we have extreme sports cover as an add-on.
-We also consider all medical conditions and have no upper age limit, so get in touch today or simply get a quote online.
+All of our policies cover over 100 sports and activities and if you’re up to anything particularly adventurous, we have extreme sports cover as an add-on.
+We also consider all medical conditions and have a range of seniors travel insurance, so get in touch today or simply get a quote online.

 Before you buy travel insurance for your holiday to Italy, there are a few things to think about: